 Today's post is by guest blogger Shelley Somersett, APLD

 Are you ready for a change from the American lawn as we know it?
 John Greenlee’s The American Meadow Garden, Creating a Natural Alternative to the Traditional Lawn, is inspiration for designers and homeowners alike, especially in California.
 An experienced nurseryman, award winning horticulturalist and designer, John provides a detailed guide for the reinvention of sod lawns that includes site preparation, plant selection, installation, maintenance and how species and cultivars perform in different climate zones.
-The design focus is supported with stunning Saxon Holt photographs of mature meadow gardens both public and private that demonstrate John’s principles of an American Meadow Garden.
+The design focus is supported with stunning Saxon Holt photographs of mature meadow gardens both public and private that demonstrate John’s principles of an American Meadow Garden

 Saxon's images illustrate the design principles of ground covers, fillers, background, accents and natural lawns that John uses to guide us through the placement of grasses for a meadow design.
 His wonderfully evocative photographs capture the textures, movement, backlighting, function and structure of the numerous species available now in the nursery trade.
 Included is a comprehensive list of resource nurseries.